animator/titus2/README.md

 ![PFA](http://dmg.org/pfa/docs/motivation/pfatoeverything.png)

 **Titus** (Python 2) ([API](http://opendatagroup.github.io/hadrian/titus-0.8.3/titus.genpy.PFAEngine)) was originally Open Data's complete implementation of PFA for Python.
 It can be used for model development as well as to execute the scoring engine.
+Titus 2 is a fork of Titus which is actively being maintained.

 ### Requirements

-Titus uses a number of open source projects to work properly:
+Titus 2 uses a number of open source projects to work properly:

 * avro-python3
 * numpy